sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 ### Vanilla PyTorch

-A usual way to define a model in PyTorch is to create a class that inherits from `nn.Module`.
+A usual way to define a model in PyTorch is to create a class that inherits from `torch.nn.Module`.

 PyTorch non-symbolic example of toy ResNet from previous section: